baloian/marcal/README.md

 // Returns true if US market is open.
 Otherwise, false. marketOpen(): boolean

+// Returns true if US market is in pre-open session.
+Otherwise, false. preMarket(): boolean

+// Returns true if US market is in after-market session.
+Otherwise, false. afterMarket(): boolean

 // Returns the number of remaining minutes before the market closes. minutesToClose(): number
 ```